AdobeDocs/campaign.en/help/v8/dev/schemas.md

 ## Create or extend Campaign schemas {#create-or-extend-schemas}

-To add a field or index or other element to one of the core data schemas in Campaign, such as the recipient table (nms:recipient), you have to extend that schema.
+To add a field or other element to one of the core data schemas in Campaign, such as the recipient table (nms:recipient), you have to extend that schema.

 :bulb: For more on this, refer to [Extend a schema](extend-schema.md).